ndrplz/semiparametric/README.md

 The GUI is composed of two windows: the *viewport* and the *output* one.

 While the focus is on the *viewport*, keyboard can be used to move around the object in spherical coordinates.
 [Here](https://github.com/iccv19sub265/semiparametric/blob/master/help.txt) the full list of commands is provided.
-While you move, the *output* shows both ICN inputs (2.5D sketches, appearance prior) and network prediction.
+While you move, the *output* shows both Image Completion Network (ICN) inputs (2.5D sketches, appearance prior) and network prediction.
 Please refer to Sec.3 of the paper for details.

 *Notice*: it may happen that when starting the program, open3D does not render anything.
 This is an initialization issue.
 In case this happens, just focus on the *viewport* and press spacebar a couple of times until you see both windows rendered properly.

 ## Supplementary Material

-#### Extreme viewpoint transformations (see Sec.
+### Extreme viewpoint transformations (see Sec.
 4)

 Due to its *semi-parametric* nature, our method is much more robust than competitors to extreme viewpoint changes.